 Moodle2Word also supports importing questions from structured tables in Word, directly into the Moodle question database.
-The tables support all the question components (stem, answer options, option-specific and general feedback), as well as embedded images and equations.
+The tables support all the question components (stem, answer options, option-specific and general feedback, hints and tags), as well as embedded images.
 All the main question types are supported except for Numerical and Calculated.

 The Cloze question syntax is particularly useful, as it does not require any knowledge of the arcane Moodle syntax; instead, use bold for drop-down menu items, and italic for fill-in text fields.
 See attached screenshot for an example.

-Word templates to go with the plugin can be downloaded from the demonstration website www.Moodle2Word.net, and are available for Word 2002/XP, 2003, 2007 and 2010 (Windows), and Word 2004/2011 (MacOSX).
+Word templates to go with the plugin can be downloaded from the demonstration website www.Moodle2Word.net, and are available for Word 2007 and 2010 (Windows), and Word 2011 (MacOSX).
 The Windows templates also support a simple question preview facility, and a facility to upload questions from within Word.

-- Check that your Moodle installation supports XSLT (for exporting) and CURL (for importing).
+- Check that your Moodle installation supports XSLT, and ideally HTMLTidy too.
 Log in as Administrator, go to Site Administration -> Server -> PHP info, and view the PHP configuration.
-Look for the package details for 'curl' and for 'xsl'.
+Look for the package details for 'xsl'.
 If they are not present, then you will need to re-configure PHP and re-start the server.

-- To enable XSLT and/or CURL on your server, open your PHP configuration file (e.g. d:\winmoodle2\server\php\php.ini) and uncomment the lines containing "extension=php_xsl.dll" and "extension=php_curl.dll" by removing the semi-colon before them, if present.
+- To enable XSLT and HTMLTidy on a Windows Moodle server, open your PHP configuration file (e.g. d:\winmoodle2\server\php\php.ini) and uncomment the lines containing "extension=php_xsl.dll". and "extension=php_tidy.dll" by removing the semi-colon before them, if present.

-- If all goes well, your questions should be imported into your course.
+- If all goes well, your questions in the file should be imported into your course.
 If not, send me an email at email@example.com and I will try to help you out.